manish-in-java/vTicker/readme.md

 This is a modification to the original jQuery vertical news ticker implemented by JugBit.
 For the original plugin and licensing details, please refer to the original author's website at http://www.jugbit.com/jquery-vticker-vertical-news-ticker/.

+Compared to the original plugin, this version allows the ticker animation to be controlled manually.
+Users can navigate backward and forward and pause-resume the ticker animation.

 If you like this project and use it for any of your applications, please consider supporting the original author by making a donation from their website.